 , one can do that by executing:

-The old timezone values will be in effect until the server is restarted.
+The old timezone values is in effect until the server is restarted.

 Most commonly, the whole directory is passed: